Copyright © University of Cambridge. All rights reserved.

 Why do this problem?

-is a good one to play with young children once they are familiar with the basic number operations - they will like the idea of their number being "secret" and of course being able to work out someone else's "secret" number!
-This principle is the basis for algebra and solving unknowns in equations, so as
+is a good one to play with young children once they are familiar with the basic number operations.
+They will like the idea of their number being "secret", and of course being able to work out someone else's "secret" number!
+Looking for a ''secret'' number is the basis for algebra and solving unknowns in

 A good way to start might be for you either to enter your own secret number and invite the class to suggest what to add, or perhaps ask two children to come to the front to demonstrate.
 This activity will create a great opportunity for rich discussion amongst the class about how they can work out the secret number.
 You could ask the children to think for themselves first, then share their